 These laws had allowed prosecutors to bring criminal charges against persons who published false and malicious statements.

-Kentucky man sentenced to prison for libeling police chief, sheriff and publisher
+Kentucky man sentenced to prison for libeling police chief, sheriff, publisher

 Ashton grew out of a bitter labor dispute in Hazard, Kentucky.
 As part of an effort to collect food and other aid for unemployed miners, Steve Ashton had circulated a pamphlet in which he criticized the local police chief, sheriff, and newspaper publisher.